xGodai/Dudu-Bubu-Diverge/README.md

 - Headings: *Pacifico*, cursive
 - Body Text: *Poetsen One*, sans-serif

+### Imagery

+Original art and imagery are used throughout the site to express the world of Dudu & Bubu in a whimsical and heartfelt way by [Huang Xiao B (黄小B)]

 ### WireFrames

 Wireframes were designed for both desktop and mobile responsiveness, ensuring optimal usability across devices.